Hritikraj8804/EduKestra/Edukestra/README.md

 ### Overview

 The **EduKestra** project is designed to provide a platform where students can is a fully automated platform for managing study content and student subscriptions.
 This project integrates **GitHub** and **Kestra** to automate the process of notifying students about newly added assignments, tests, and study materials, request new topics to be added to educational content.
-This page allows students to submit requests with the following information:
+Request page allows students to submit requests with the following information:
 - **Name**: The student's name.
 - **Email**: A valid email address.
 - **Requested Topic**: A description of the topic they'd like to see included.